2 Days in County Clare

 Travel along the Wild Atlantic Way

-The road from here on in is unreal and you will love it, its one of the best in County Clare you will follow the route of the Wild Atlantic Way towards Fanore and Ballyvaughan.
-There are some cool old buildings on this route, an old abbey and some of the best coastlines you will see in Ireland.
+The road from here on is unreal and you will love it, its one of the best in County Clare you will follow the route of the Wild Atlantic Way towards Fanore and Ballyvaughan.
+There are some cool old buildings on this route, an interesting old abbey and some of the best coastlines you will see in Ireland.
 The road has a number of beautiful thatched cottages.

 Arrive in Ballyvaughan

 Ballyvaughan has a beautiful pier and its located in a wonderful part of County Clare.
 The village is a harbour area.
 The village has some great food spots and pubs, there a lovely Catholic church in Ballyvaughan to check out.

 Ballyvaughan has some great places to stay from self-catering accommodation to B&B’s and hotels.
 Just outside the village, a cool visitor centre is located, Ailwee cave and the birds of prey experience.
 This is a great attraction for kids.

 Drive over to Poulnabrone Dolmen